iTwin/itwinjs-core/docs/learning/RpcInterface.md

 ## RPC Configuration

-The [architecture comparison](./SoftwareArchitecture.md#comparison) diagram shows the role of RpcInterfaces in supporting portable, resuable app components.
+The [architecture comparison](./SoftwareArchitecture.md#comparison) diagram shows the role of RpcInterfaces in supporting portable, reusable app components.
 A different *transport mechanism* is used in each configuration.
 RpcManager is used by clients and servers to apply configurations to RpcInterfaces.

 ## Web RPC configuration